Union army

-During the American Civil War, the United States Army, the land force that fought to preserve the collective Union of the states, was often referred to as the Union Army, the Federal Army, or the Northern Army.
+During the American Civil War, the United States Army, the land force that fought to preserve the collective Union of the states, was often referred to as the Union army, Federal army, or Northern army.
 It proved essential to the restoration and preservation of the United States as a working, viable republic.

 The Union army was made up of the permanent regular army of the United States, but further fortified, augmented, and strengthened by the many temporary units of dedicated volunteers, as well as including those who were drafted in to service as conscripts.
 To this end, the Union army fought and ultimately triumphed over the efforts of the Confederate States Army.

 Over the course of the war, 2,128,948 men enlisted in the Union army, including 178,895, or about 8.4% being colored troops; 25% of the white men who served were immigrants, and a further 18% were second-generation Americans.
 596,670 Union soldiers were killed, wounded or went missing during the war.
 The initial call-up in 1861 was for just three months, after which many of these men chose to reenlist for an additional three years.